That being said, I don’t engage in drawing as much as I used to since I have more responsibilities to tend to, but I hope to get back into it one day.

 As an art instructor, you combine your love of art with the enjoyment of teaching others.

-Open your own art school or become an aspiring artist’s private tutor.
+You can open your own art school or become a private tutor for aspiring artists.

 - Salary Range: $23,000 to $110,000